MrDniwe/r/README.md

 # The R. website backend
 ## Installation

+For development purposes, from scratch: `make setup.development`

+## Deployment
 Release version is oriented to work in tiny *alpina* docker container.
 Just follow .Dockerfile to build one.

 Sample backend + db combination you can see in *docker-compose.yml* in this repository.